 The ManagementDataCollection IOC solves this NRM tree knowledge problem for the PerfMetricJob but not for the ThresholdMonitor IOC.
 Also, with the ManagemetDataCollection IOC the granularity period for the performance metrics monitoring is selected by the MnS producer.
 The vertical has no knowledge of granularity period, which is also required by ThresholdMonitor.
 Accordingly, this pCR introduces a new IOC dedicated to exposing performance metrics and the corresponding threshold crossings to verticals without requiring the vertical to know the MNO’s NRM tree.

 4 Detailed proposal

+6.1 Imported and associated information